caleb531/youversion-suggest-alfred/README.md

 * `yv 1 co 13.4-7` => 1 Corinthians 13:4-7
 * `yv relevations 7` => Revelation 7

+### Searching by keywords

+You can also search the YouVersion Bible by keyword using the `yvsearch` keyword.
+As you type, YouVersion Suggest will display Bible verses whose content contains your given keywords.

+Note that when using the `yvsearch` filter, YouVersion Suggest will only search for verses in your preferred version.
+To learn more about setting your preferred version in YouVersion Suggest, see *Setting your preferred version*.

+#### Example queries

+* `yvsearch without faith` => Hebrews 11:6
+* `yvsearch do not worry` => Matthew 6:34

 ### Setting your preferred language

 YouVersion Suggest allows you to change the languages used for Bible references and versions.
-To do so, type `yvset language` into Alfred, and the list of supported languages will then appear.
+To do so, type `yvpref language` into Alfred, and the list of supported languages will then appear.
 You may then choose another language as your preferred language.